wk1/custom-git/readme.md

-##These are just some minor shortcuts I use for git.
+These are just some minor shortcuts I use for git to make my life easier.

+## Usage

 Download the repo and permanently add the commands to your path with (for zsh):